Website icon Xpert.Digital

 Warehouse management is facing a groundbreaking change: product identification with GTIN and the GS1 Data Matrix Code

-Warehouse management is facing a groundbreaking change: product identification with GTIN and the GS1 Data Matrix Code – Image: Xpert.Digital
+Warehouse management is facing a groundbreaking change: product identification using GTIN and the GS1 Data Matrix code – Image: Xpert.Digital

 The planned changes through the GS1 initiative

-Warehouse management is facing a groundbreaking change: From 2027, the global GS1 organization will set new standards with its so-called “Sunrise 2027” initiative to increase efficiency and transparency throughout the entire supply chain.
-A central element of this development is the introduction and greater use of 2D barcodes such as QR codes and DataMatrix codes, in which, among other things, the Global Trade Item Number (GTIN) is stored.
-This GTIN remains essential for clear product identification, but is supplemented by further product information.
-This transition brings with it comprehensive improvements that impact processes, automation, data exchange and the long-term competitiveness of companies.
-The following explains in detail what advantages these 2D codes offer for warehouse management, how the GTIN continues to play a central role, what extended product data storage is all about and why an early changeover is so important for companies.
+Warehouse management is facing a groundbreaking transformation: Starting in 2027, the global GS1 organization, with its "Sunrise 2027" initiative, will set new standards to increase efficiency and transparency across the entire supply chain.
+A key element of this development is the introduction and increased use of 2D barcodes such as QR codes and DataMatrix codes, which will contain, among other things, the Global Trade Item Number (GTIN).
+This GTIN remains essential for unique product identification but will be supplemented by additional product information.
+This transition will bring comprehensive improvements that will impact processes, automation, data exchange, and the long-term competitiveness of companies.
+The following sections explain in detail the advantages these 2D codes offer for warehouse management, how the GTIN will continue to play a central role, what the expanded product data storage entails, and why an early transition is so important for companies.

 “The future of warehouse management lies in precise and secure data capture,” say many experts.
-In this context, GS1, as one of the most important global organizations for standardized identification and communication solutions in the supply chain, has set the course for 2027.
-The aim is to enable quick and reliable identification of products across the entire value chain.
-The previous 1D barcodes are no longer sufficient for this because they can often only display the GTIN.
-Although this standard has made a significant contribution to revolutionizing trade and logistics worldwide, the demands on modern warehouse management and merchandise management systems have increased enormously.
-Companies today need additional information such as batch numbers, expiry dates or detailed product specifications in order to speed up storage processes, facilitate recalls and maintain a complete overview of all inventories.
+In this context, GS1, one of the leading global organizations for standardized identification and communication solutions in the supply chain, has set the course for 2027.
+The goal is to enable fast and reliable product identification across the entire value chain.
+Existing 1D barcodes are no longer sufficient for this, as they often only represent the GTIN.
+While this standard has significantly contributed to revolutionizing trade and logistics worldwide, the demands on modern warehouse management and inventory control systems have increased enormously.
+Companies now require additional information such as batch numbers, expiration dates, and detailed product specifications to accelerate warehouse processes, facilitate recalls, and maintain a complete overview of all inventory.

 The advantages of 2D barcodes

-This is where 2D barcodes come in, which can store significantly more information using QR codes and DataMatrix codes.
-“Compared to traditional 1D barcodes, up to 7000 characters can be represented in 2D codes,” says many specialist publications.
-This significant data density is a decisive advantage, for example when it comes to integrating exact serial numbers, batch information or production details in a single code.
+This is where 2D barcodes come in, which, with the help of QR codes and DataMatrix codes, can store significantly more information.
+"Compared to traditional 1D barcodes, 2D codes can represent up to 7,000 characters," according to many specialist publications.
+This considerable data density is a crucial advantage for integrating, for example, precise serial numbers, batch information, or production details into a single code.

-This offers a number of advantages for warehouse management: The simple recording of this information using appropriate scanners or mobile devices allows much more precise inventory management.
-This means that goods can be collected, located and removed more quickly.
-Every movement of a product leaves a digital footprint that is reflected in real time in the warehouse management software.
-In this way, stockouts can be reduced and potential bottlenecks can be identified at an early stage.
+This offers several advantages for warehouse management: The simple capture of this information via scanners or mobile devices allows for significantly more precise inventory control.
+This means that goods can be received, located, and dispatched more quickly.
+Every movement of a product leaves a digital footprint that is reflected in the warehouse management software in real time.
+This allows stockouts to be reduced and potential bottlenecks to be identified early.

-Another key point of the GS1 Sunrise 2027 initiative is the so-called “Extended Supply Chain Management”.
-This includes not only data about inventories and goods movements, but also information about the product life cycle.
-For example, 2D codes can be used to ensure that perishable goods are removed and delivered in good time before the best-before date expires.
-In practice, this is done by the software specifically generating a warning as soon as the expiry date approaches.
+Another key aspect of the GS1 Sunrise 2027 initiative is so-called "Extended Supply Chain Management."
+This includes not only data on inventory and goods movements, but also information on the product lifecycle.
+For example, 2D codes can be used to ensure that perishable goods are removed from storage and shipped well before their expiration date.
+In practice, this is achieved by the software generating a targeted warning as soon as the expiration date approaches.

-This not only reduces food waste, but can also make an important contribution to customer satisfaction by ensuring the quality and freshness of the product.
-The same principle applies to products that require special storage conditions: As soon as it is noted in the product information that a maximum storage temperature must not be exceeded, the system can specifically check whether the prescribed conditions in the warehouse are being met.
+This not only reduces food waste but can also make a significant contribution to customer satisfaction by ensuring the product's quality and freshness.
+The same principle applies to products requiring specific storage conditions: as soon as the product information indicates, for example, that a maximum storage temperature must not be exceeded, the system can specifically monitor whether the prescribed conditions are being met in the warehouse.

-The central role of GTIN in the new era
+The central role of the GTIN in the new era

-“The Global Trade Item Number remains the central key for identifying each individual item, even with 2D codes,” emphasize GS1 managers.
-Despite the wealth of additional information, the GTIN is still the basis for clearly identifying the product.
-In combination with the expanded data, a kind of digital profile of the item is created that can be queried at every relevant step in the supply chain.
+"Even with 2D codes, the Global Trade Item Number (GTIN) remains the central key for identifying each individual item," emphasize GS1 representatives.
+Despite the wealth of additional information, the GTIN continues to be the foundation for uniquely identifying the product.
+Combined with the expanded data, this creates a kind of digital profile of the item, which can be accessed at every relevant step in the supply chain.

-This is precisely where the aspect of traceability becomes more important: If there is a recall or a quality problem, each affected individual item can be quickly identified and removed from circulation thanks to the saved batch or serial numbers.
-This saves time, costs and, above all, protects consumers' trust in the brand.
+This is precisely where the aspect of traceability becomes important: Should a recall or quality issue arise, the stored batch or serial numbers allow each affected item to be quickly identified and removed from circulation.
+This saves time and money and, above all, protects consumer trust in the brand.

 Challenges and requirements for companies

-For many companies, the question arises as to how complex the change will be.
-Since GS1 is a global organization, it is a process that everyone involved along the value chain must support - from the producer to the logistics service provider to the retailer.
+Many companies are wondering how complex the transition will be.
+Since GS1 is a global organization, it's a process that all stakeholders along the value chain must support – from manufacturers and logistics providers to retailers.

-“The change primarily affects the technology and software with which barcodes are printed, recorded and processed,” explain industry insiders.
-Some warehouse management systems are already up to date and can read 2D codes without any problems.
-Other systems must be adapted to the additional data fields.
-It may also be necessary to purchase new printers or scanners that meet the higher resolution and reading speed requirements.
+"The transition primarily affects the technology and software used to print, capture, and process barcodes," explain industry insiders.
+Some warehouse management systems are already up-to-date and can easily read 2D codes.
+Other systems need to be adapted to the additional data fields.
+Furthermore, it may be necessary to purchase new printers or scanners that meet the higher requirements for resolution and reading speed.

-Internal processes and the training concept for employees also play a central role: only if everyone involved understands the potential of the new standards and is able to use the technology correctly can the desired gain in efficiency be achieved.
+Internal processes and the training concept for employees also play a central role: Only if all those involved understand the potential of the new standards and are able to use the technology correctly can the desired efficiency gains unfold.

-A significant benefit lies in the better automation and networking of different systems.
-As warehouse management systems, merchandise management solutions and external partners communicate with each other via standardized GS1 interfaces, an information flow is created that connects all links in the chain.
+A key benefit lies in the improved automation and networking of different systems.
+By enabling warehouse management systems, enterprise resource planning (ERP) solutions, and external partners to communicate with each other via standardized GS1 interfaces, an information flow is created that connects all links in the chain.

-“Automated queries about the inventory situation and availability will fundamentally change everyday work in logistics,” is how visionaries in the industry put it.
-This also means that when a delivery is received, it is automatically checked whether the goods actually correspond to the information on the delivery note.
-Discrepancies can be identified and reported immediately.
-This not only saves time, but also reduces the error rate.
+"Automated queries regarding inventory levels and availability will fundamentally change the daily work routine in logistics," is how visionaries in the industry put it.
+This also means that, for example, when a delivery arrives, it is automatically checked whether the goods actually correspond to the information on the delivery note.
+Discrepancies can be detected and reported immediately.
+This not only saves time but also reduces the error rate.

 Advantages of increased transparency through 2D codes

-In addition to the direct improvements in inventory management, the increased transparency for customers is also a crucial factor.
-More and more end consumers want information about the origin of products, their production and composition.
-When this data is stored in 2D code, it can be verified at any point in the supply chain.
-Some people are even thinking about making this information available directly on the product.
-However, the prerequisite for this is that data protection is maintained and there is a clear separation between internal company data and information visible to outsiders.
-“Transparency must not come at the expense of a company’s know-how,” is a frequently expressed objection.
-For this reason, 2D codes are usually structured so that only certain data segments can be freely read, while other areas can remain password-protected or encrypted.
+In addition to direct improvements in inventory management, increased transparency for customers is a crucial factor.
+More and more consumers want information about the origin, manufacturing, and composition of products.
+If this data is stored in the 2D code, it can be verified at any point in the supply chain.
+In some cases, there is even consideration of making this information directly accessible on the product itself.
+However, this requires that data protection is maintained and that there is a clear separation between internal company data and information visible to external parties.
+"Transparency must not come at the expense of a company's know-how," is a frequently voiced objection.
+For this reason, 2D codes are generally structured so that only certain data segments are freely readable, while other areas can remain password-protected or encrypted.

-Despite the advantages, there are also some challenges.
-On the one hand, new technologies are always associated with investment costs, which poses financial questions, especially for small and medium-sized companies.
-“Is the switch worth it?” many people ask themselves.
-The answer is: yes, in the long term it is worth it.
-The added value through optimized processes, reduced error rates, faster inventory updates and more effective warehouse utilization usually significantly outweighs the initial costs.
-In addition, some major customers or logistics partners may require the use of 2D codes in the future in order to be able to continue working together as a group.
-It is therefore advisable to prepare for the new standards at an early stage in order not to risk any competitive disadvantages.
+Despite the advantages, some challenges also arise.
+Firstly, new technologies always involve investment costs, which poses particular financial questions for small and medium-sized enterprises (SMEs).
+Many ask themselves, "Is the switch worthwhile?"
+The answer is: Yes, in the long run it is.
+The added value from optimized processes, reduced error rates, faster inventory updates, and more effective warehouse utilization usually far outweighs the initial costs.
+Furthermore, some major customers or logistics partners may require the use of 2D codes in the future to ensure continued collaboration.
+Therefore, it is advisable to prepare for the new standards early on to avoid competitive disadvantages.

 Another critical point is data security.
-Anyone who stores extensive product and batch data in a barcode must ensure that only authorized people or systems have access to it.
-The same applies to the warehouse management software that evaluates this data.
-Comprehensive security concepts are required here, from encrypted transmission paths to clearly defined user roles and access authorizations.
-Companies should definitely ensure that their IT infrastructure can meet these requirements in order to avoid data loss, manipulation or unauthorized insights.
+Anyone storing extensive product and batch data in a barcode must ensure that only authorized persons or systems have access to it.
+The same applies to the warehouse management software that analyzes this data.
+Comprehensive security concepts are required here, ranging from encrypted transmission channels to clearly defined user roles and access permissions.
+Companies should absolutely ensure that their IT infrastructure is up to these requirements in order to prevent data loss, manipulation, or unauthorized access.

 Perspective: Automation and intelligent networking

-However, the changes outlined here are just the beginning.
-With increasing digitalization and the trend towards Industry 4.0 approaches, warehouse management will become increasingly automated and intelligently networked.
+The changes outlined here are just the beginning.
+With increasing digitalization and the trend toward Industry 4.0 approaches, warehouse management will become increasingly automated and intelligently networked.
 Robots can independently identify products based on 2D barcodes and transport them to the correct storage locations.
-Shelving systems equipped with sensors communicate with warehouse management systems and report when a storage compartment becomes empty or conditions violate regulations.
-Artificial intelligence could carry out analyzes in real time and trigger automated ordering processes as soon as defined minimum quantities are exceeded.
-“The future belongs to integrated and self-learning systems” is a credo that is becoming increasingly established in numerous companies.
-And Sunrise 2027 creates an important basis for exactly this by setting international standards that can be understood and used by everyone involved.
+Sensor-equipped racking systems communicate with warehouse management systems and report when a storage compartment is empty or if conditions are not within specifications.
+Artificial intelligence could perform real-time analyses and trigger automated ordering processes as soon as defined minimum stock levels are reached.
+"The future belongs to integrated and self-learning systems" is a credo that is gaining increasing traction in numerous companies.
+And Sunrise 2027 is creating an important foundation for precisely this by establishing international standards that can be understood and used by all stakeholders.

 Procedure for practical implementation

-For practical implementation, it is recommended to proceed step by step.
+For practical implementation, a step-by-step approach is recommended.
 First, companies should take stock of their current barcode system and existing hardware.
-It is then clarified which data should actually be stored in the 2D codes.
+Next, they should determine which data should be stored in the 2D codes.
 Not every company necessarily needs the full range of product information.
-It is crucial that all data necessary for efficient warehouse and supply chain management is recorded and provided in high quality.
-The technical rollout then follows: new printing and reading devices as well as corresponding software updates must be integrated.
-Here it is advisable to work closely with technology partners and suppliers who are already familiar with the GS1 standards and can offer training if necessary.
-Ultimately, continuous improvement is an important aspect: Once the system is up and running, processes can be further refined and additional functions can be used, such as tracking key figures or integrating into a customer relationship management system (CRM).
+The crucial point is that all data required for efficient warehouse and supply chain management is captured and provided in high quality.
+This is followed by the technical rollout: New printers and readers, as well as corresponding software updates, must be integrated.
+Here, it is advisable to work closely with technology partners and suppliers who are already familiar with GS1 standards and can offer training if needed.
+Finally, continuous improvement is an important aspect: Once the system is up and running, processes can be further refined and additional functions can be used, such as tracking key performance indicators or integrating with a customer relationship management (CRM) system.

 Sunrise 2027 as a driver for change in warehouse and supply chain transparency

-In summary, it shows that the GS1 Sunrise 2027 initiative goes far beyond a purely technical switch from 1D to 2D barcodes.
-It's about realigning the entire warehouse and supply chain processes, aiming for greater transparency, automation and accuracy.
-The GTIN remains the backbone of product identification, while expanded information in the codes themselves ensures improved traceability and more efficient inventory management.
-“If we don’t adapt our processes now, we will no longer be competitive in a few years,” say leading managers from trade and industry.
-Early implementation is therefore essential in order to fully benefit from the new standards and to identify potential stumbling blocks in good time.
+In summary, the GS1 Sunrise 2027 initiative goes far beyond a purely technical switch from 1D to 2D barcodes.
+It involves a complete overhaul of warehousing and supply chain processes, aiming for greater transparency, automation, and accuracy.
+The GTIN remains the backbone of product identification, while expanded information embedded in the codes themselves ensures improved traceability and more efficient inventory management.
+"If we don't adapt our processes now, we won't be competitive in a few years," say leading managers from the retail and manufacturing sectors.
+Early implementation is therefore essential to fully leverage the benefits of the new standards and identify potential pitfalls in a timely manner.

-Ultimately, it can be said that the switch to 2D codes and the consistent use of the GTIN in conjunction with extended product data make a lasting contribution to modernizing warehouse management.
-Companies benefit from significantly improved efficiency, lower error rates, transparent supply chain management and higher customer satisfaction.
-Anyone who approaches this step with careful planning and makes the necessary investments in technology and employee training will lay the foundation for a smooth future in an increasingly connected world.
-“Sunrise 2027 marks not only a technical, but above all a cultural change in the global merchandise economy,” says many conversations among industry experts.
-And this change has the potential to shape the entire market for warehouse and logistics processes in the long term.
+Ultimately, it can be said that the switch to 2D codes and the consistent use of GTINs in conjunction with expanded product data make a sustainable contribution to the modernization of warehouse management.
+Companies benefit from significantly improved efficiency, lower error rates, transparent supply chain management, and higher customer satisfaction.
+Those who approach this step with careful planning and make the necessary investments in technology and employee training lay the foundation for a smooth future in an increasingly interconnected world.
+"Sunrise 2027 marks not only a technological, but above all a cultural shift in global merchandise management," is a common sentiment among industry experts.
+And this shift has the potential to shape the entire market for warehousing and logistics processes in the long term.

 Xpert.Plus warehouse optimization - high-bay warehouses such as pallet warehouses consulting and planning